msainsburydale/ARSIA_BasisFunctionModels_code/README.md

 To reproduce the results please download this repository.
 Open SST_analysis.R; this is the controlling script for the entire analysis.
 The code populates the img/ and results/ directories, the contents of which are either used in the paper or by subsequent code.

-WithinSST_analysis.R, first load the required packages, and then enter the path to this repository in the DIRECTORY variable.
+Within SST_analysis.R, first load the required packages, and then enter the path to this repository in the DIRECTORY variable.
 The first stages of this script consist of data pre-processesing and visualisation, yielding Figure 4 in the manuscript.

 Next, it loads the model fitting and prediction functions, which are kept in ./modelling_functions/, and produces predictions the testing locations.
 The data frame containing the testing data, predictions, and prediction standard errors, is saved in results/df_test.csv.
 One may load this data frame directly if one wishes to skip model fitting and prediction (commands for loading df_test.csv are included in the SST_analysis.R script).
 Using df_test, out-of-sample diagonstics are produced, as given in Table 1 of the manuscript.